 The Fabric of Our Community

-“Stories make it possible for us to be human.” – Daniel Taylor
+An old fashioned typewriter closeup with the words, "Stories matter" typed onto the paper above the ribbon and mechanical workings.“Stories make it possible for us to be human.” – Daniel Taylor

 Every Spring, nonprofits and community programs that receive grant funding from the Community Foundation report back with statistics, reflections and lessons learned during the year.
 But it’s the stories they tell that give the best glimpse into their work.
 A slice of their missions in action.
 A chance to understand how they’re changing lives.
 We wish we had room to share them all!